f3rs3n/shelly-impulse-relay-script/README.md

 ## Setup and Configuration

-To use this script, you need a **Shelly 3rd generation or newer device with scripting support** (e.g., Shelly Pro 4PM, or other models that support scripting) and Siemens 5TT4102-0 impulse relays.
-Please consult your device's documentation to confirm scripting capabilities.
+To use this script, you need a **Shelly 3rd generation or newer device with scripting support** (e.g., Shelly Pro 4PM, or other models that support scripting) and **compatible impulse (step-by-step) relays** (e.g., Siemens 5TT4102-0).
+Please consult your device's documentation to confirm scripting capabilities and relay compatibility.

 ### Shelly Device Prerequisites:
 1.  **Virtual Booleans:** Create 4 "Virtual Boolean" components on your compatible Shelly device (e.g., Shelly Pro 4PM) with IDs 200, 201, 202, 203.
 These act as the user interface (ON/OFF buttons) for each channel in the Shelly app.
 2.  **Detached Mode:** Configure physical channels (0-3) in "Detached Mode".
 This ensures the Shelly's internal switch logic doesn't interfere with the impulse relay.
 3.  **Toggle Switch Input:** Set inputs (0-3) to "Toggle Switch".
 4.  **Auto-OFF:** Configure outputs (0-3) with "Auto-OFF" set to 0.5 seconds.
-This provides the necessary impulse to trigger the Siemens relays.
+This provides the necessary impulse to trigger the relays.

 ### Script Configuration (`shelly_relay_script.js`):